websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/database-upgrade-options.md

 Here are the database upgrade options:

-* [Docker image](../upgrade-basics/upgrading-via-docker.md): Running the new DXP/Portal Docker image with the following environment variable auto-runs the core and module database upgrades on the configured database.
+* [Docker image](../upgrade-basics/upgrading-via-docker.md): Running the new DXP/Portal Docker image with the following environment variable auto-runs the Database Upgrade Tool on core and module database upgrades on the configured database.

     ```bash
     -e LIFERAY_UPGRADE_PERIOD_DATABASE_PERIOD_AUTO_PERIOD_RUN=true